 For greater compression effectiveness, the glyf table is split into seven substreams, to group like data together.
-The transformed table consists of a header with the size of each of the substreams, followed by the substreams in sequence.
+The transformed table consists of a number of fields speciffying the size of each of the substreams, followed by the substreams in sequence.
 During the decoding process the reverse transformation takes place, where data from various separate substreams are recombined to create a complete glyph record for each entry of the original glyf table.

 |Data Type||Semantic||Description and value type (if applicable)|

 |UInt16||indexFormat||Offset format for loca table, should be consistent with indexToLocFormat of the original head table (see [OFF] specification)|

 |UInt32||nContourStreamSize||Size of nContour stream in bytes|

 |UInt32||glyphStreamSize||Size of glyph stream in bytes (a stream of variable-length encoded values, see description below)|

 |UInt32||compositeStreamSize||Size of composite stream in bytes (a stream of variable-length encoded values, see description below)|

 |UInt32||bboxStreamSize||Size of bbox data in bytes representing combined length of bboxBitmap (a packed bit array) and bboxStream (a stream of Int16 values)|